‘One Piece’ Episode 930 Delayed Again, Release Date Still In Limbo

 — Toei Animation (@ToeiAnimation) May 26, 2020

-Instead of killing him in their first faceoff, Beast Pirates captain and Emperor Kaido sent Luffy to prison with the hope that he could break his spirit and convince him to become his subordinate.
-However, since Luffy arrived at the Excavation Labor Camp in Udon, he brought nothing but a headache to the jail guards and warden.
-Despite wearing Seastone handcuffs, Luffy still continues to do things as he likes and beats anyone who tries to get in his way.
+Instead of killing him in their first face-off, Beast Pirates captain and Emperor Kaido sent Luffy to prison with the hope that he could break his spirit and convince him to become his subordinate.
+However, since Luffy arrived at the Excavation Labor Camp in Udon, he’s brought nothing but headache to the jail guards and warden.
+Despite wearing Seastone handcuffs, Luffy still continues to do as he likes and beats anyone who tries to get in his way.

-After seeing his friend Old Man Hyo being harmed for no reason, Luffy is once again set to be involved in another trouble, this time, against Daifugo, a vice warden in the Prisoner Mine.
+After seeing his friend Old Man Hyo being harmed for no reason, Luffy is once again set to be involved in more trouble — this time against Daifugo, a vice warden in the Prisoner Mine.
 With his incredible physical strength, Luffy is still expected to defeat Daifugo in their upcoming fight.
 However, compared to the last time that he defeated a Beast Pirate, Luffy would now be facing the consequences of his actions.

-One Piece Episode 930 preview hinted at the meeting between Luffy and Beast Pirates All-Star Queen the Plague at the Excavation Labor Camp in Udon.
-Luffy may have succeeded to take down several Beast Pirates headliners even without using his devil fruit ability, but Queen is on a different level.
+A One Piece Episode 930 preview hinted at the meeting between Luffy and Beast Pirates All-Star Queen the Plague at the Excavation Labor Camp in Udon.
+Luffy may have succeeded in taking down several Beast Pirates headliners even without using his devil fruit ability, but Queen is on a different level.
 After learning what Luffy did to his subordinates, Queen is set to give him and Old Man Hyo a grave punishment which is highly likely to be a death sentence.